-the left of the diagram, while magnitude and direction of current are shown by vertical distance from the line OBD, the height of which indicates zero current.
-A dot anywhere on the surface of the paper would thus mean a certain current at a certain time, while a series of dots could be obtained by Fig. 27 : A curve showing the variation of the current in an oscillating circuit with time following the variation of a changing current from instant to instant.
+the left of the diagram, while magnitude and direction of current are shown by vertical distance from the line OBD, the height of which indicates zero A dot current. anywhere on the surface of the paper would thus mean a certain current at a certain time, while a series of dots could be obtained by following the variation of a changing current from instant to instant.
 If we were to follow the current in the oscillating circuit LC of Figs. 23 to 26, making the assumption that the oscillation is maintained, we could mark in dots corresponding to a number of instantaneous measurements, and then join up the dots with a continuous curve to fill in the gaps.
 The result would be a curve like that of Fig. 27.